 Obviously, there is more to this issue than what I have provided below.
-Consider working with a financial planner to figure out what’s best for your circumstances.
+Consider working with a financial planner to determine what’s best for your circumstances.

 How Much is CPP at Age 70?

 Your CPP payments depend on how much you have contributed to the plan and for how long you contributed.

 To qualify for the maximum monthly CPP, you need to contribute to the CPP for at least 83% of the time you are eligible between ages 16 and 65 (i.e. for 39 years).